-Though tetrahydrocannabinol (THC) and cannabidiol (CBD) are perhaps the two most well-known cannabinoids(chemical compounds derived from the cannabis plant), other cannabinoids can also be extracted that have proven health benefits.
+Though tetrahydrocannabinol (THC) and cannabidiol (CBD) are perhaps the two most well-known cannabinoids(chemical compounds derived from the cannabis plant), other cannabinoids can also be extracted.
 One such cannabinoid is cannabinol (CBN).
 Sharing a similar chemical makeup to THC, CBN is actually produced when THC is oxidized.
 Being heated or exposed to oxygen for prolonged periods of time will enhance the oxidation process, which is why CBN is oftentimes more present in aged or poorly stored cannabis.
 Like all cannabinoids, CBN works by interacting with the body’s endocannabinoid system.
 The endocannabinoid system is a network of receptors that regulate a variety of bodily activity, and are activated by cannabinoids such as THC or CBD.

 There are two types of receptors: CBD1 and CBD2.
 CBD1 receptors are primarily found in the brain and nervous system, where CBD2 receptors are mostly found in the immune system and gastrointestinal tract.
 Cannabinoids can, therefore, have different effects on the body depending on which receptor they tend to bind with.
-CBN is thought to bind primarily with the CBD2 receptor, which means that it can be responsible for reducing inflammation, pain, and inducing/regulating appetite.
-CBN is also known to stimulate bone tissue growth, regulate the amount of skin cells, and perhaps most promisingly, induce and regulate sleep.
-Moreover, it is worth noting that CBN has little to no psychoactive effects (unlike THC), which makes it a viable and harmless option for anyone seeking health benefits from cannabinoids.
+Moreover, it is worth noting that CBN has little to no psychoactive effects (unlike THC).
 That said, it is important to remember that each person’s endocannabinoid system is different, and therefore doses and types of cannabinoids will affect everyone differently.